vidnyani/vidnyani/README.md

 - 👋 Hi, I’m @vidnyani
-- 👀 I’m interested in computer programming
+- 👀 I’m interested in coding and solving tasks
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning Data structures and Algorithm
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me instagram id-vidnyani_umathe

 <!---